 Alternatively, visit Edinburgh to see the spectacular castle, get immersed in museums and galleries, and sample a wee dram on a distillery tour.
 Or, in Liverpool, visit classic sights like the Albert Dock, St George’s Hall and its two impressive cathedrals.

 Remember, if you are travelling by train, book your tickets as early as possible.
 While you will have missed the 12-week window when the cheapest tickets are released, the sooner you buy, the less you’ll pay for your transport.

 With Christmas approaching, many of us will be thinking about starting our shopping.
 However, if the thought of stuffy shops and long queues instils feelings of dread, why not combine it with a trip away and discover some great new shopping destinations?

 If you’re looking for unique gifts, North Laine and ‘the lanes’ in Brighton are a treasure trove of quirky independent stores and boutiques offering an eclectic mix of curios, jewellery, clothing and antiques.
 You’ll also find a variety of trendy restaurants, bars and cafes to ensure you reward yourself after all that shopping.

-London is the obvious choice for shopaholics, but instead of heading straight for Oxford Street, which can become very congested and busy, try one of the more quirky markets like Portobello in Notting Hill, Camden, Spitalfields or Leadenhall and Borough markets.
+London is the obvious choice for shopaholics, but instead of heading straight for Oxford Street, try one of the more quirky markets like Portobello in Notting Hill, Camden, Spitalfields or Leadenhall and Borough markets.

 Often touted as the best in the UK outside of London, Glasgow is another great shopping destination.
 Check out its Style Mile to pick up everything from great vintage finds to high-end wear.